Emily Crib Mattress Review & Video

 When you push down on the mattress with your hand, there is no sound - no crinkling noises, squeaks, or anything else.

-This is a somewhat odd test because it involves mashing our faces into the mattress and making sure we can breath normally.
+This is a somewhat odd test because it involves mashing our faces into the mattress and making sure we can breathe normally.

 The good news is that the organic cotton surface is highly breathable, as is the wool batting underneath.
 We had no problem breathing through the Emily's mattress materials!